Adama101/FedaAfrica/README.md

 # FedaAfrica
-FedaAfrica is mobile solution that educates parents and children aged 4-6 in Nigeria and Kenya about financial literacy.
+FedaAfrica is mobile solution that educates parents and children aged 4-18 years in Nigeria and Kenya about financial literacy.

 ## Team Members